Cycling Therapy for Cerebral Palsy

 Young children love riding in bicycle trailers pulled behind a bike.
 Trailer options are available for special needs children of all ages.
 A peditruck allows somoene to pull a trailer with a wheelchair-bound child.
 The trailer includes a ramp and tie downs for easy access and safety.
 These bikes can be equipped with an electric assist to help pull the added weight of the wheelchair.

-Reiter & Walsh ABC Law Centers is proud to call Detroit, Michigan home.
-We are a community-focused firm and have received numerous awards for our advocacy of injured children.
-Birth injury cases can be very complex, which is why it is imperative to have an experienced attorney if you need legal assistance.
-Jesse Reiter has been focusing exclusively on birth injury cases for almost 3 decades.
-Jesse and his award-winning team of Michigan cerebral palsy lawyers can help you get the compensation you deserve.
+ABC Law Centers is a Michigan birth injury firm that handles cases nationwide, including cerebral palsy cases.
+We are a firm focused on building community and supporting families, and have received numerous awards for our advocacy of birth-injured children.
+Birth injury cases can be very complex, which is why it is important to have an experienced attorney if you need legal assistance.
+Jesse Reiter has been focusing exclusively on birth injury cases for almost three decades.
+Jesse and his team of award-winning team of cerebral palsy lawyers can help you get the compensation you deserve.

-If your child experienced a birth injury and now has seizures, HIE, brain damage, cerebral palsy or any other long-term condition, contact Reiter & Walsh today at 888-419-2229.
-Our Michigan cerebral palsy lawyers are available 24/7 to speak with you.
+If your child experienced a birth injury and now has cerebral palsy or any other long-term condition, contact us today.
+Our cerebral palsy lawyers are available 24/7 to speak with you.